Sex Hormone Binding Globulin

 Hormones combine with SHBG to different degrees of affinity or attraction.
 The most strongly bound hormone is dihydrotestosterone (DHT), the active form of testosterone, followed by testosterone itself.

 Hormones related to testosterone decrease SHBG production by the liver.
 Insulin, hypothyroidism, and liver disease may also decrease SHBG.
-Low levels of SHBG are predictive of metabolic syndrome, diabetes, sleep apnea, PCOS, kidney disease, and obesity.
+Low levels of SHBG may be predictive of:

 A useful test for checking hormone levels involves collecting urine for 24 hours and measuring the amount of hormone leaving the body that day.
 If a patient has low SHBG levels, testosterone will come out in the urine in greater amounts and may be interpreted as the patient having plenty of testosterone when their level is actually low.
-In order to accurately interpret the urine test results, the urine test should be accompanied by a blood test to measure SHBG.
+In order to accurately interpret the urine test results, the urine test should be accompanied by a blood test.

 An interesting scenario happens when testosterone is used as a supplement.
 As mentioned previously, testosterone decreases SHBG production by the liver.
 With less SHBG available over time, the supplemental doses of testosterone are more rapidly excreted by the body and don’t have an opportunity to build up in the blood and get to the tissues.
 It is important to test for SHBG especially if testosterone supplementation does not appear to be working.

 Low SHBG causing low testosterone availability puts one at risk for sleep apnea.
-Poor sleep can, in turn, cause a decrease in testosterone, SHBG, and growth hormone production, creating a viscous circle.
-Regaining weight after weight loss can be predicted by low SHBG, and Polycystic Ovary Syndrome (PCOS) is also characterized by low SHBG.
+Poor sleep can, in turn, cause a decrease in testosterone, SHBG, and growth hormone production, creating a vicious circle.
+Regaining weight after weight loss can be predicted by low SHBG is also characterized by low SHBG.